Why do I own a Jaguar?

 This game has you piloting a massive mech on various missions, across various cities.
 Naturally, you’re the last hope for the good guys to win, but you’re well equipped for it.
 I loved the way this game broke down the missions and introduced some variety with different objectives, enemies and winning conditions.

 As an early 3D game for the Atari Jaguar, they made Iron Solder big, bright and colourful.
 Big polygons without any texture.
-Once I got used to the controls here, it became really easy to appreciate what they’ve accomplished with the Jag and for anyone looking for an entry-level, easy-to-find title to start their collection, I’d recommend Iron Soldier.
+Once I got used to the controls here, it became really easy to appreciate what they’ve accomplished.
+For anyone looking at an entry-level, easy-to-find title to start their collection, I’d recommend Iron Soldier.

 The game itself won’t emulate (yet), but you’ll be able to easily find copies of Iron Soldier 3 on the Playstation.
 I feel like it doesn’t have the same Jaguar charm, but you could also hunt down a copy of Iron Soldier 2.
 Telegames released the CD version in 1997 to a (small?)
 Jaguar fan-base.
 A cartridge version was also produced a small time later.
 These are for the collectors out there, I’d recommend sticking with the original Iron Soldier.